elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ```

 :::note

-It is not supported by some older browsers (IE, use Babel to polyfill it), but works in modern ones.
+Some older browsers do not support it (IE, use Babel to polyfill it), but it works in modern ones.

 :::

   </div>